karthikmarpu0603/AutoML/README.md

 2. *Random search vs Submitted model vs Hyperopt scores.ipynb*:

 This Jupyter notebook provides a comparative analysis of different HPO methods, including random search, the submitted model, and Hyperopt.
-It includes detailed evaluation metrics such as ROC AUC, cross-validation scores, and learning rate distribution curves.
+It also includes detailed evaluation metrics such as ROC AUC, cross-validation scores, and learning rate distribution curves.

 3. *AutoML.ipynb*:

-This Jupyter notebook is simply combination of the above two files.
-The above two files are integrated in such a way that the results of those two files can be obtained from here.
+This Jupyter notebook is simply combination of the above two files.It includes the implementation of the automated HPO system and a comparative analysis of different HPO methods.
+The above two files are integrated in such a way that the results of those two files can be obtained from here.It also includes detailed evaluation metrics such as ROC AUC, cross-validation scores, and learning rate distribution curves.

 4. *AutoML.pdf*: